There are many fabulous Agriturismo in Sardinia. This post will share the best ones – as experienced by a local.

 Parco Donnortei (Fonni)

-This agriturismo is actually a 3-stars hotel affiliated with Monte Arcosu WWF Park.
-Here, together with great hospitality features, you can enjoy excursions in the park, trekking and hiking courses, rent a quad or a bike and join a local guide to explore the area, and much more.
-Parco Donnortei also organizes activities for schools and families, during which you can learn a lot about the local fauna and farm animals.
+Here, together with great hospitality features, you can enjoy excursions in the park.
+You will be able to access the many hiking trails of the area, rent a quad or a bike and join a local guide to explore the area, and much more.

-Is Perdas (Gergei)
+Is Perdas Rural Retreat (Gergei)

-Located in a great place, just a short drive from some of the most important Nuragic sites on the island, and immersed in nature, Agriturismo Is Perdas is especially famous for the type of sleeping options it offers.
-In fact, together with the normal rooms, you will have the possibility to stay in a glamping tent, which is a tent equipped with every comfort and on a wooden platform, that keeps it higher from the ground.
+Located in Gergei, a great small town just a short drive from some of the most important Nuragic sites on the island, and immersed in nature, Agriturismo Is Perdas is especially famous for the type of sleeping options it offers.

 Sa Mandra (Alghero)